davidalexisnyt/Making-Things-Arduino-Workshop/docs/workshop/Making-Things-with-Arduino-Workshop.md

 Now let's look at the ```loop()``` function to see how we work with the sensor.
 Notice:

-- First, we must initialize the sensor and tell to to get ready to do a ping/echo session.
+- First, we must initialize the sensor and tell to get ready to do a ping/echo session.
 We do this with a ```digitalWrite(triggerPin, LOW);```, then a delay for a short time to give the sensor enough time to initialize.
 - We then turn on the trigger pin by setting it to HIGH, wait 10 milliseconds, then turn it off by setting it to LOW.
 This has the effect of sending 10 millisecond ultrasonic burst.
-- Next we have a call to ```pulseIn(echoPin, HIGH);```, which says "Read the echoPin until it gets turned on (set to HIGH)", which will happen when the sensor detects the echo.
+- Next, we have a call to ```pulseIn(echoPin, HIGH);```, which says "Read the echoPin until it gets turned on (set to HIGH)", which will happen when the sensor detects the echo.
 What gets returned from this call is the duration between the ultrasonic burst and when it heard the echo.
 - Oh, we're not done yet!
 Now we need to break out our high school physics to figure out the distance from the duration using the speed of sound:  ```cm = 0.01723 * pingTime;```.
 This gives us the distance in centimeters, because, inches are so last century!
 Ok, fine.
 For the Americans in the room, line 31 converts centimeters to inches:  ```inches = (cm / 2.54);```